Coherent Fluctuations in Noisy Mesoscopic Systems, the Open Quantum SSEP and Free Probability: Conclusion

+In spite of the progress reported here we believe that it remains a challenge to construct a {\it quantum mesoscopic fluctuation theory} describing fluctuations of quantum coherences in generic diffusive many-body systems at coarse-grained mesoscopic scales.

 {\bf Acknowledgements.} This paper has been submitted simultaneously with "Eigenstate Thermalization Hypothesis and Free Probability" by S. Pappalardi, L. Foini and J. Kurchan \cite{Pappalardi2022ETH}, where the relation between these two frameworks is discussed.
 The occurrence of free probability in both problems has a similar origin: the coarse-graining at microscopic either spatial or energy scales, and the unitary invariance at these microscopic scales.
 Thus the use of free probability tools promises to be ubiquitous in chaotic or noisy many-body quantum systems.
 We thank Fabian Essler and Adam Nahum for numerous discussions on this topic.
+LH thanks Tony Jin for discussions about the general picture of fluctuating mesoscopic systems.
 This work was in part supported by CNRS, by the ENS and by the ANR project “ESQuisses”, contract number ANR-20-CE47-0014-01.

 \begin{widetext}